mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 I didn't feel a change in identity or a sense of deep loss.

-I always ran TinyPilot like a modest small business rather than a startup that was going to change the world.
+I always ran TinyPilot like a modest small business rather than a world-changing startup.
 I'm proud of TinyPilot and put a lot of care into the company, but it was never a blood, sweat, and tears thing for me.

 ## Timeline